json-schema-org/json-schema-spec/jsonschema-core.md

 The behavior of this keyword depends on the annotation results of adjacent keywords that apply to the instance location being validated.
-Specifically, the annotations from `properties`, `patternProperties`, `contains`, and `additionalProperties`, which can come from those keywords when they are adjacent to the `unevaluatedProperties` keyword.
+Specifically, the annotations from `properties`, `patternProperties`, and `additionalProperties`, which can come from those keywords when they are adjacent to the `unevaluatedProperties` keyword.
 Those four annotations, as well as `unevaluatedProperties`, can also result from any and all adjacent [in-place applicator](#in-place) keywords.
 This includes but is not limited to the in-place applicators defined in this document.

-Validation with `unevaluatedProperties` applies only to the child values of instance names that do not appear in the `properties`, `patternProperties`, `additionalProperties`, `contains`, or `unevaluatedProperties` annotation results that apply to the instance location being validated.
+Validation with `unevaluatedProperties` applies only to the child values of instance names that do not appear in the `properties`, `patternProperties`, `additionalProperties`, or `unevaluatedProperties` annotation results that apply to the instance location being validated.

 For all such properties, validation succeeds if the child instance validates against the `unevaluatedProperties` schema.

-This means that `properties`, `patternProperties`, `additionalProperties`, `contains` and all in-place applicators MUST be evaluated before this keyword can be evaluated.
+This means that `properties`, `patternProperties`, `additionalProperties`, and all in-place applicators MUST be evaluated before this keyword can be evaluated.
 Authors of extension keywords MUST NOT define an in-place applicator that would need to be evaluated after this keyword.

 The annotation result of this keyword is the set of instance property names validated by this keyword's subschema.
 This annotation affects the behavior of